js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **isEmptySet**<`T`\>(`input`): `boolean`

-Checks if given set is null / undefined or contains no elements
+Check if the given set is null / undefined or contains no elements.

 **`Since`**